 Many gastrointestinal conditions can be aggravated by foods that cause gas.
 Everyone reacts to foods differently, so keep track of the foods you eat and your symptoms.
-Share this information with your doctor.
+Share this information with your doctor if you need to.

 Foods that commonly cause gas include:

 AsparagusBroccoliBrussels sproutsCabbageCauliflowerCornCucumbersKohlrabiLeeksOnionsPeasPeppersPotatoesRadishesSauerkrautTurnipBeans and other legumes—baked beans, garbanzo (chickpeas), kidney, lentil, lima, navy, pintoBeerCertain sugars: raffinose, lactose, fructose, and sorbitol (found in many fruits, vegetables, and dairy products)Carbonated beveragesSugar substitutes, and sugar-free candies and gumsWheat and wheat branWhole grainsPasta